Trauma Therapy with a Compassionate Approach

 Jordan also offers individual counseling to adults:

--Clients suffering from Acute Stress Disorder, PTSD,ย Complex-PTSDย (c-PTSD) or Vicarious Trauma (First Responders)
+-Clients suffering from Acute Stress Disorder, PTSD, Complex-PTSD (c-PTSD) or Vicarious Trauma (First Responders)

 -Military Members (Active and Retired)